jundalisay/spblist/content/en/research/keynes/general-theory/chapter-19.md

 - This is because it has no method of analysis to tackle the problem*.

-> *Superphysics Note: Keynes keeps on emphasizing money-wages, when it is nearly irrelevant to Classical Economics.
+{{< n n="Keynes keeps on emphasizing money-wages, when it is nearly irrelevant to Classical Economics.
 What is important is real wages.
 In reality, a reduction in money-wages does not normally happen.
 Instead, inflation eats up real wages as to make it shrink.
-Instead of reducing money-wages, employers delay payment or fire workers.
+Instead of reducing money-wages, employers delay payment or fire workers." >}}

 Pigou’s Theory of Unemployment: